Financial-Times/origami/README.md

 </picture>
 ```

-This component is also capable of lazy loading iframes, background images, and toggle class names when elements scroll into view.
+o-lazy-load is also capable of lazy loading iframes and toggle class names.
 See the component demos for more information about these features.

 ### JavaScript

 No code will run automatically unless you are using the Build Service.
 You must either construct an o-lazy-load instance or fire the `o.DOMContentLoaded` event, which each oComponent listens for.

-By default either method will initialise this component and observe all  elements matching the selector `.o-lazy-load` in the document.
+_Note: If the o-lazy-load root is set to the `<html>` or `<body>` element o-lazy-load will assume you want to base element visibility on the viewport._

-#### Constructing o-lazy-load
+#### Constructing an o-lazy-load instance

+To initialise o-lazy-load programmatically you can import the `oLazyLoad` class into your script:

 ```js
 import oLazyLoad from 'o-lazy-load';